Explore This Fellowship

 Facilities

 All fellowship training occurs on the main Mass General campus located in the heart of Boston.
 Mass General is the third-oldest general hospital in the United States and the oldest and largest hospital in New England.
-Mass General is consistently ranked as a top hospital in the nation by U.S. News and World Report.
+Mass General is consistently recognized as a top hospital in the nation by U.S. News & World Report.
 The main hospital has more than 1000 beds with more than 47,000 admissions annually.
 Clinical activities in gastroenterology take place primarily in our new 18,700 square foot ambulatory clinic on the main campus, in our 17,000-square-foot endoscopy suite, and in an additional 13,000-square-foot endoscopy and clinic facility in Charles River Plaza, an adjacent outpatient building.
 Each year more than 30,000 endoscopic procedures are performed in our endoscopy units, ranging from diagnostic upper and lower studies (esophagogastroduodenoscopy and colonoscopy) to highly advanced diagnostic interventional and therapeutic modalities (endoscopic retrograde cholangiopancreatography, endoscopic ultrasound, optical coherence tomography, photodynamic therapy, video capsule endoscopy of the small intestine), reflecting the role of the Mass General GI Division in the care of patients in the local community and as a major regional, national and international referral center for problems requiring consultation and endoscopic expertise.

 Inpatient Experience